apereo/cas/cas-server-documentation/installation/SPNEGO-Authentication.md

 ### Authentication Configuration

 Make sure you have at least specified the JCIFS Service Principal in the CAS configuration.
-Use [this link](Configuration-Properties.html#spnego-authentication) to see relevant settings.
+To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

 You may provide a JAAS `login.conf` file: